 Con: A ‘tenant’ is a legally recognised status, and this means that, as a landlord, you’ll have a responsibility to them, and they will have certain legal rights.
 For example, they’ll have the right not to be disturbed and live in the property in relative peace and quiet.
 They also can’t be unfairly evicted.

 Con: It can be a lengthy process to vet and check tenant references before drawing up the contract.

 Enjoying the property yourself

 Pro: Typically, holiday lets are in picturesque tourist locations such as the Lake District or Cornwall.
 If you own a holiday let you have the benefit a lovely ‘home from home’ that you can stay in throughout the year – without having to pay for holiday accommodation somewhere else.

-Con: Although buy-to-let properties can, in theory, exist anywhere, it’s the properties close to town centers and generally peoples’ places of work which tend to do best.
+Con: Although buy-to-let properties can, in theory, exist anywhere, it’s the properties close to urban towns and places of work which tend to do best.
 As such, you might find that there’s little to no opportunity for you to stay in your buy-to-let property as it will likely be let for long periods.
-Many homes of this kind also come unfurnished, so even if you did want to stay there, it probably won’t have very much in to enjoy (unlike a holiday home, which is fully furnished, and always ready to be inhabited!).
+Many homes of this kind also come unfurnished, so even if you did want to stay there, it probably won’t have very much in to enjoy (unlike a holiday home, which is fully furnished, and always ready to be stayed in).